EntrustCorporation/kmipcli/README.md

 ## Releases

-kmipcli for Linux for each release can be found in Releases section (https://github.com/EntrustCorporation/kmipcli/releases)
+kmipcli for Linux, for each release can be found in Releases section (https://github.com/EntrustCorporation/kmipcli/releases)

 ## Build instruction